Belong (Jay Som album)

-Release
+Background and release

-Jay Som announced the album on July 9, 2025, releasing two singles, "Float", featuring Jim Adkins, and "A Million Reasons Why".
-She released "Card on the Table", with Mini Trees, on August 12, 2025.
+Melina Duterte Jay Som had begun recording her fourth studio album.
+She recorded the album in her home studio in Los Angeles.
+Duterte wrote the album with the mindset of "searching for her place in the world", and had also come up with the album's title.
+Duterte officially announced the album on July 9, 2025, with the release of two singles, "Float" and "A Million Reasons Why".
+Duterte later released "Card on the Table", with Mini Trees, on August 12, 2025.
 On September 9, 2025, she released "What You Need", with Soft Glas, as a single.
 She released "Past Lives", featuring Hayley Williams, as a single on October 7, 2025.